-During the initial meeting with the family or other person making the arrangements, the funeral director will present an estimate of the total cost of the services desired.
-Typically, they will offer packages that include the services most people need, along with a la carte services the family may want.
+During the initial meeting with the family or other person making the arrangements, the funeral director will present an estimated total cost of the services desired.
+Typically, they will offer packages that include the benefits most people need and a la carte services the family may want.

 Choosing the right funeral home can reduce the stress on the family at a difficult time.

 After death, the body is buried or cremated, depending on the deceased’s preferences.

 While burial has been the traditional approach to disposing of a dead body in the US, cremation rates nationwide have soared from 33.% in 2006 to 57.5% in 2021.
 Most funeral homes offer cremation and burial services to accommodate this growing preference.
 Cremation is a cheaper option than traditional burial.
 According to the National Funeral Directors Association (NFDA), a funeral with cremation and viewing costs $6,515 in 2021 vs. the median cost of a funeral with burial and viewing exceeds $7,848 or over $9,100 with a burial vault required in some states.